arcus-azure/arcus.security/docs/preview/features/secret-store/named-secret-providers.md

 })
 ```

+⚠ The name of the registered secret providers should be unique; otherwise, an exception will be thrown when you try to access the `GetProvider` or `GetCachedProvider`.

 ## Retrieving a named secret provider

 Now that the named environment variables secret provider is registered, we are able to retrieve this provider in our application.